apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

                                                                                            integer only e.g. a1.sinks.k1.ttl = 5 and also with a qualifier ms (millisecond), s (second), m (minute), h (hour), d (day) and w (week).
 Example a1.sinks.k1.ttl = 5d will set TTL to 5 days.
-Follow http://www.elasticsearch.org/guide/reference/mapping/ttl-field/ for more information. serializer        org.apache.flume.sink.elasticsearch.ElasticSearchLogStashEventSerializer The ElasticSearchIndexRequestBuilderFactory or ElasticSearchEventSerializer to use.
+Follow http://www.elasticsearch.org/guide/reference/mapping/ttl-field/ for more information. client            transport                                                                Set to "rest" to send data using HTTP bulk insert API. client.rest       org.apache.flume.sink.elasticsearch.client.HttpClient                    The HttpClientBuilder to use to create the HTTP client. client.rest.*     --                                                                       Properties to be passed to the HTTP client. serializer        org.apache.flume.sink.elasticsearch.ElasticSearchLogStashEventSerializer The ElasticSearchIndexRequestBuilderFactory or ElasticSearchEventSerializer to use.
 Implementations of either class are accepted but ElasticSearchIndexRequestBuilderFactory is preferred. serializer.*      --                                                                       Properties to be passed to the serializer.